 Horace Howard Furness.

-Trilby a Future Metropolis (1897)This article appeared in Leslie’s Weekly, and subsequently in the New York Times on May 23, 1897.
+Trilby a Future Metropolis (1897)This article appeared in Leslie’s Weekly in 1897, and subsequently in several U. S. newspapers.

 Founded by Henry B. Plant, the millionaire railroader, who is President of the Plant system of railways, steamship lines, and hotels, and holding its site at the crossing point of two of the railroads of this system, the little Florida village is fast growing into the proportions of a pretentious town; and, strangely enough, its prosperity dates back no further than when it was given the name of Trilby.
 The railroad station near this point was formerly known as Macon, Fla.
 There was nothing of a town so long as it went by the name of Macon.